Why It Works

 Pour accumulated pork juices into a bowl and discard all except 1 cup.
 Add reserved mojo to pork drippings, along with fresh chopped mint and oregano.
 Whisk together and season to taste with salt.

-Serve pork by slicing or shredding, passing mint mojo and lime wedges on the side.
-Serve rice and plantains on the side.
+Serve shredded pork, passing mint mojo and lime wedges on the side.
+Serve rice, beans, and plantains on the side.
 Reserve any leftovers for sandwiches.

 If you can find sour Seville oranges (naranjas ágrias), use their juice in place of both the orange and the lime juice.